PiSupply/PaPiRus/README.md

 ### Tips for using images
 The PaPiRus can only display Bitmap images (.BMP) in black and white (1 bit colour).
 If you pass an image to PaPiRus that is not a 1 Bit Bitmap, it will automatically be converted to this by the software.
 However, for best results and higher image quality we would recommend that you convert the image to a 1 Bit Bitmap before pushing to the PaPiRus screen using GIMP or Photoshop or similar photo editing tools like [the rePaper companion](https://github.com/aerialist/repaper_companion) to resize images and convert them to XBM format or [WIF (the WyoLum Image Format)](http://wyolum.com/introducing-wif-the-wyolum-image-format/).

+### Screen Resolutions
-Use the following screen resolutions:
+The screens have the following screen resolutions:
 ```
 1.44"     128 x 96
 1.9"      144 x 128